 Motion Detection Alarm

-Some can also be used as personal security devices, so look for that feature if it's important to you.
+Some can also be used as personal security devices, with loud alarms that can be quickly activated in an emergency, so look for that feature if it's important to you.

 Check prices for motion detection alarms on Amazon.

 While it won't prevent access to the room, a door alarm should scare away all but the most determined of thieves.
 There are different versions, but a common type hangs from the door handle, with two metal prongs or blades that are pushed between the door and its frame.